Guangehhhh/GameNote/RHI.md

 - As a reminder, this is run for each light in the scene so for any object that has multiple lights affecting it it will be run multiple times per pixel.
 - The pixel shader can be quite simple, we’ll be interested more in the functions this pixel shader calls.

-- void RadialPixelMain( float4 InScreenPosition, float4 SVPos,
+void RadialPixelMain( float4 InScreenPosition, float4 SVPos,out float4 OutColor)
-out float4 OutColor)
 {
 // Intermediate variables have been removed for brevity FScreenSpaceData ScreenSpaceData = GetScreenSpaceData